 - Resume.
 A written compilation of your education, work experience, credentials and accomplishments presenting your background and skills.

 - Official TOEFL and IELTS scores are generally required of applicants whose native language is not English.
 The University of Bridgeport School Code for TOEFL is 3914.

 - Official GRE scores are required for all applicants to the Ph.D. in TM degree program.

-We are currently accepting applications for Spring 2015 semester.
-A completed application and all supporting materials must be received by July 15 for the Spring 2015 semester admission consideration.
+We are currently accepting applications for fall 2017 semester.
+A completed application and all supporting materials must be received by July 15 for the fall 2017 semester admission consideration.

 Interested students in the Ph.D. program without a master’s degree must apply and may be admitted into a master’s program first, and then upon satisfactorily completing the master’s degree, they would be eligible to apply for the Ph.D. program.
 This route assumes an appropriate Bachelor’s degree (see Program Prerequisites).

 Please refer to both the General Admissions Information and the Ph.D. in TM web sites for detailed requirements. (go here for international applications or here for domestic applications.
 More detailed information can be located here).

 Office of Graduate Admissions